Graphic AnaesthesiaEssential diagrams, equations and tables for anaesthesia

 "Graphic Anaesthesia is an excellent revision tool that allows trainees approaching exams to prepare in an efficient and simple format.
 It is a refreshing and unique resource that should be included on any essential revision reading list".
 European Journal of Anaesthesiology 2016; 33:610.

+"The diagrams are very clear, the explanations accurate and concise and to pack 245 items into a small reference book is no mean feat .
 Each diagram is drawn in just four colours to enable them to be reproduced easily from memory.
 This intuitive approach was an eye-opener to me and a valuable lesson in simplicity without losing any essential detail.
-This is something from which many educators could learn and indeed transfer that skill This is a quality book that could be a useful investment across the spectrum of practitioners involved in anaesthesia and the teaching of anaesthesia.
-Journal of Perioperative Practice, March 2017, volume 27, issue 3
+This is something from which many educators could learn and indeed transfer that skill This is a quality book that could be a useful investment across the spectrum of practitioners involved in anaesthesia and the teaching of anaesthesia."
+Journal of Perioperative Practice March 2017, volume 27, issue 3

 Graphic Anaesthesia is a compendium of the diagrams, graphs, equations and tables needed in anaesthetic practice.